Filter field

 4. Value: The specific value that you’re looking for.

 5. Logical operator: Connects multiple filter statements.
-By default, all filter statements are AND connected.
+AND will be used automatically unless you add OR.

 How to use filters

-• Depending on the filter field implementation, you can apply the filter:
+• Depending on the implementation, you can apply the filter:

-• by making a change in the field (automatically)
+• By making a change in the filter field (dynamic filtering)

-• To clear the entire filter field, select the X on the rightmost end of the field.
+• To clear the entire filter field, select the X at the right side of the field.

 • To remove an individual filter, hover over the filter statement and select the X for that statement.